jojokarlin/Git_DRI_Jan_2017/sections/concept.md

 ## What is GitHub?

 **GitHub** is a cloud service for hosting Git repositories.
-It's something of a social network for programmers, and is frequently used as a portfolio for sharing work.
+It's something of a social network for programmers and is frequently used as a portfolio for sharing work.
 GitHub is used to share your code and writing with a wider community and also to find the code and writing of others.
 It can also be used to host websites.

 ## What is Markdown?